 During a job interview, you can expect different kinds of questions.
 Think, for instance, about your strengths, but also about your weaknesses.
 A sensitive topic is discussing times you have received criticism.
-For instance, about your performance, a specific incident, self-management issues, or time management problems.
+For example, about your performance, a specific incident at work, self-management issues, or time management problems.
 These are exactly the types of examples that interviewers are interested in.

 Questions such as ‘how do you deal with criticism‘ are so-called behavioral job interview questions.
 These are strategic interview questions that require you to provide the interviewer with example situations that you experienced during work.
 The way you respond to these questions about criticism tells the interviewer more about your work methods en ethics.